 But the question still remains: what makes the Mosin Nagant a good rifle to own for the 21st Century?
 Why should you spend your money on one or invest your money into one you already own?

-Well, there quite a few reasons why the Mosin Nagant is still a perfectly relevant rifle in today’s world:
+Well, there are quite a few reasons why the Mosin Nagant is still a perfectly relevant rifle today.
+Let’s discuss them one by one below.

 The Mosin Nagant is well known for being a very rugged and durable firearm.
 Just search up torture test videos of the rifle on YouTube to see for yourself.
 The rifle was also noted for its durability in both World Wars I. In essence, this is a rifle that you can abuse, and it will still continue to function.